Long service leave, parental and extended sick leave

 For extended sick leave (beyond four weeks), area finance teams must submit a claim requesting reimbursement of leave payments made to staff.
 All claims and supporting documentation should be sent by email to CorporateBudgeting.email@example.com.

 The claims must include the following details of the person who took leave:

 - Period of leave

-Reimbursements will be processed in arrears via journal entry to account 5007R following approval of the claim.
+Reimbursements (less the initial four weeks) will be processed in arrears via journal entry to account 5007R following approval of the claim.

 Parental leave means the birth-related parental leave, placement-related parental (adoption) leave, partner leave and primary carer leave